mullroy/pirate_hardware_interface/INSTALL_mac.md

 # Development tools
 # XCode
-Note: OS X plus the development environment takes up approx 44GB of hard drive space.
+<b>Note:</b> OS X plus the development environment takes up approx 44GB of hard drive space.
 Make sure you have enough space available on your hard drive before continueing with the installation.<br>

 For this development OSX Mojave (10.14.6) was used.
-The last version of XCode released for Mac OSX Mojave was 11.3.1.
+The last version of XCode released for Mac OSX Mojave was 11.3.1. <br>
+<b>Note:</b> If you're using a new vervion of XCode there was an incompatibility detected with XCode 15 & QT 5.
+A patched file
+is provided inside the Qt5_patch directory.

 You'll need an Apple ID to download content from the Apple developer website.
 The original URL for the Xcode 11.3.1 is: https://download.developer.apple.com/Developer_Tools/Xcode_11.3.1/Xcode_11.3.1.xip

 Alternatively, Xcode 11.3.1 is available on The Wayback Machine at archive.org.
 Browse to archive.org.
 In the search windows enter: xcode 11.3.1.<br>
 **![Xcode](screenshots/mac/12_xcode.jpg?raw=true "Xcode")**